 Ivan's life seen from NASA space images

-The National Ocean Service has aerials of all coasts before Ivan
+The National Ocean Service has aerials of all coasts after Ivan

 The USGS has more dramatic before and after pictures